Mortgage News Housing Market Morale Boosted By Rise In Sales And Prices 3408

 Compared to almost 50 per cent in April, just 11 per cent more surveyors are expecting prices to fall further rather than rise, which represents the most positive outlook since July 2007.

-"On the face of it, the housing market does appear to be close to bottoming out with activity picking up in a material way and prices at last stabilising" said RICS
+“On the face of it, the housing market does appear to be close to bottoming out with activity picking up in a material way and prices at last stabilising” said RICS spokesperson Ian Perry.

 “However it is important to remember that the lack of supply has been as important in underpinning prices as the rise in demand,” he continued.
 “Moreover, with the economic backdrop still quite uncertain, unemployment is set to continue increasing sharply and finance for first time buyers is still in short supply, there are a number of significant obstacles for the market to overcome over the coming months.”